 Being told you have prostate cancer can be scary, and you may have many questions.
-But you have people on your health care team to help.
+But you have people on your healthcare team to help.

 It’s normal to feel afraid.
 Learning about your cancer and about the treatment options you have can make you feel less afraid.
-This also helps you work with your health care team and make the best choices for your treatment.
+This also helps you work with your healthcare team and make the best choices for your treatment.
 You can also ask to speak with a counselor.

-Your health care team will likely include:
+Your healthcare team will likely include:

 Urologist.
-This is a health care provider who treats diseases of organs of the urinary system, including the prostate.
+This is a healthcare provider who treats diseases of organs of the urinary system, including the prostate.

 Medical oncologist.
-This is a health care provider who specializes in treating cancer with medicines.
+This is a healthcare provider who specializes in treating cancer with medicines.

 Radiation oncologist.
-This is a health care provider who specializes in treating cancer with radiation.
+This is a healthcare provider who specializes in treating cancer with radiation.

+You will likely have many other healthcare professionals on your team as well.
 They will answer any questions you may have.
 They’ll help you through each of the steps you’ll take before, during, and after treatment.
 Your team will let you know what tests you need and the results of those tests.
 They’ll guide you in making treatment decisions and help prepare you and your loved ones for what’s ahead.

-To decide the best course of treatment for you, your health care team needs to know as much as they can about your cancer.
-This may involve getting some tests and working with more than one health care provider.
+To decide the best course of treatment for you, your healthcare team needs to know as much as they can about your cancer.
+This may involve getting some tests and working with more than one healthcare provider.
 And you may decide that you want to get a second opinion to help you choose a treatment.

 If treatment is needed for prostate cancer, it usually begins a few weeks to months after a diagnosis.
-This gives you time to get all the details your health care provider needs by having more tests.
-You also have time to talk with your health care providers about treatment choices, get a second opinion, decide about treatment, and prepare yourself and your loved ones.
+This gives you time to get all the details your healthcare provider needs by having more tests.
+You also have time to talk with your healthcare providers about treatment choices, get a second opinion, decide about treatment, and prepare yourself and your loved ones.

 Coping with cancer can be very stressful.
-Talk with your health care team about seeing a counselor.
+Talk with your healthcare team about seeing a counselor.
 They can refer you to someone who can help.
 You can also visit support groups to talk with other people coping with cancer.
-Ask your health care team about local support groups.
+Ask your healthcare team about local support groups.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

-3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR
+3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR